-- 7.12.
-For the purpose of this Prudential Standard, a risk factor is a stochastic process indexed by time, whose values are used in calculating economic values of banking book items, and for which negative values are possible.
+- 11. For the purpose of this Prudential Standard, a risk factor is a stochastic process indexed by time, whose values are used in calculating economic values of banking book items, and for which negative values are possible.
 For stochastic processes that can never attain negative values (e.g. implied volatilities), the logarithm of the stochastic process must be used as a risk factor.
-A reference to a risk factor at a specified date designates the random variable indexed by that date, in the process. - 8.13.
+A reference to a risk factor at a specified date designates the random variable indexed by that date, in the process. - 12.
 For each currency to which an ADI has a material exposure in the banking book, the ADI must identify and collect data to enable modelling of a single, maturity-indexed, collection of risk factors.
 This is the non-market-related curve or NMR curve for that currency.
 The risk factors in each NMR curve must correspond to wholesale interest rates suitable for discounting cash flows.
-Currencies An ADI may combine currencies to which the ADIit has non-material exposures may be combined into one or more groups and select a single NMR curve selected for each group based on rates in a currency, or composite of currencies, broadly reflective of the interest rate characteristics of the group.
-An ADI may, with APRA's approval, use more than one NMR curve per currency to which an ADI has non-material exposures in exceptional circumstances.
+Currencies to which the ADI has non-material exposures may be combined into one or more groups and a single NMR curve selected for each group based on rates in a currency, or composite of currencies, broadly reflective of the interest rate characteristics of the group. - 13.
+An ADI must also identify and collect data to enable modelling of all risk factors for which changes in their values can cause material changes in economic value of the ADI's market-related items.
+Where available, different risk factor collections ('curves') must be used for modelling the yields on different types and grades of debt issuers and different payment frequencies. - 14.
+An ADI must use an observation period of eight years, ending on a date no earlier than three months before the calculation date.
+The method used to choose the end date of the observation period for each calculation date must be specified.
+Observation dates are the business days in the observation period.